reflectoring/reflectoring.github.io/content/blog/2022/2022-05-08-reactive-architecture-with-spring-boot.md

 ## Brief Introduction to Reactive Systems

-The microservices are often determined to maintain data isolation, capable to scale and are fault-tolerant.
-But when we define multiple services, we need to also take care of the synchronization and the atomicity between their network communication for the data flow.

-Usually, while data is being transferred between the services, it operates in a blocking, synchronous and FIFO(first-in-first-out) pattern.
-This blocking methodology of data streaming often prohibits a system to process real-time data while streaming due to which it reduces the performance and speed.
+Usually, while data is being transferred between the services, it operates in a blocking, synchronous, and FIFO (first-in-first-out) pattern.
+This blocking methodology of data streaming often prohibits a system to process real-time data while streaming because of limited performance and speed.

 Hence, a bunch of prominent developers realized that they would need an approach to build a “reactive” systems architecture that would ease the processing of data *while streaming* and they signed a manifesto, popularly known as the [Reactive Manifesto](https://www.reactivemanifesto.org/).